eineruntervielen/keewee/README.md

 # KeeWee 🥝

 Global application **state management** and **recording**.
-The Keewee library implements an auxiliary class that can be used to manage class and instance attributes at runtime.
+The Keewee library implements an auxiliary class that can be used to track values assigned to class and instance variables at runtime.
 One major usecase is to decouple your state-management from your business-logic and keep your code nice and concise.
 You can also use it to record statistics about an attribute during runtime.